qiweisong1207/A-Large-Language-Model-Framework-for-Urban-Perception-Mapping/README.md

 # A-Large-Language-Model-Framework-for-Urban-Perception-Mapping
-Code for prompting GPT to classify park attractiveness from Google Map review comments.
+Code for leveraging GPT to classify park attractiveness (into positive, negative or irrelevant) from Google Map review comments.